Household Support Fund: Update 11th March 2026

-Please be patient whilst the team work through the waiting list.
-Additionally, please ensure that you have your voicemail turned on, so the team can leave you a message if you miss your call, and that your phone accepts calls from withheld/private numbers.
+Please ensure that you have your voicemail turned on, so the team can leave you a message if you miss your call, and that your phone accepts calls from withheld/private numbers.

 What is the Household Support Fund?